Summary

 The cost of opening a coworking space depends on many factors

 Just getting started with a space?
-Check out this guide to coworking revenue growth models to understand how to make your business profitable over time.
+Learn how Optix can help you grow your business over time.